Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 # Dartmouth CQB RNA-seq analysis pipeline

-Pipeline for efficient pre-processing and comprehensive quality control of RNA-seq data.

-Made availbale by Data Analytics Core (DAC) of the Center for Quantitative Biology (CQB), located at Dartmouth College.  /

-If you use this pipeline for your own work, please cite the COBRE grant (grant number '1P20GM130454').

-**This pipeline was created with funds from the COBRE grant number 1P20GM130454
+## Introduction
+The pipeline is designed to provide efficient pre-processing and quality control of bulk RNA-sequencing (RNA-seq) data on high performance computing clusters (HPCs) leverging the Torque/PBS scheduler, and has been made available by the *Data Analytics Core (DAC)* of the *Center for Quantitative Biology (CQB)*, located at Dartmouth College.
+Both single- and paired-end datasets are supported, in addition to both library preparation methods interrogating full-length transcripts as well as 3'-end profiling methods.
+The pipeline has been built and tested using human and mouse data sets.
+Required software can be installed using Conda with the enrionment file (environment.yml) located in *Dartmouth-Data-Analytics-Core/DAC-rnaseq-pipeline/*. are managed using a Conda environment currently available on the Dartmouth HPC infrastructure (the Dartmouth Discovery cluster) but will be made more widely accessible in the near future.

 <img src="logo.jpg" width="250" height="140" >

-- Both full-length transcript & 3'-end counting assays are supported
-- Handles both single- and paired-end data sets

-This pipeline runs through a quality assessment of your raw data (fastQC), trimming of low quality bases (cutadapt), read alignment (STAR), and quantifying reads mapped (picard and RSEM).
+## Pipeline summary:
+The major steps implmented in the pipeline include:

+- FASTQ quality control assesment using *FASTQC*
+- Read trimming for Poly-A tails, specified adapters, and read quality using *cutadapt*
+- Alignment using *STAR*
+- Quantification with *HTSeq-count* or *RSEM*

+As input, the pipeline takes raw data in FASTQ format, and produces quantified read counts (using *HTSeq-Count* or *RSEM*) as well as a detailed quality control report (including pre- and post-alignment QC metrics) for all processed samples.
+Quality control reports are aggregated into HTML files using *MultiQC*.

+R-code used to perform downstream exploratory data analysis and gene-level differential expression are also provided, however are currently detatched from the preprocessing and quality control steps and must be run separately.
+These scripts will be incorporated into the pipeline in the near future.

+## Implementation
-This R code is written using R functions.
-The functions require some variables to be defined by the user when calling the script.
-The following variables must be defined by the user.
+The pipeline uses R-scripts to generate and submit jobs to the scheduler, and requires several variables to be defined by the user when running the pipeline:

-**Lab** - The name of the lab, this is used as a prefix for some of the files generated,
+* **Lab** - The name of the lab, or relevant project (used for file naming)

-**FastqRaw** - The location (absolute path) of the raw fastq files.
+* **FastqRaw** - The absolute path to raw FASTQ files.

-**SamNames** - The sample names used on the raw fastq files - everything that comes before "_R1_001.fastq.gz or _R2_001.fastq.gz" should be in your SamNames file this variable is generally going to be a list and should be defined as a list SamName<- c("SamName1", "SamName2", "SamName3", etc.).
+* **SamNames** - a vector of sample names (e.g. SamName <- c("SamName1", "SamName2", etc.)) that make up the prefixes of FASTQ file (e.g. 'SamName1' for 'SamName1_R1_001.fastq.gz'.

-**SeqMethod** - This is either "fullLength" or "3Prime" depending on the type of data you are analyzing.
+* **SeqMethod** - Either "fullLength" for assays profiling full transcripts or "3Prime" for 3'-end profiling assays.

-**AlignInd** - This is the reference index that you would like to use during the alignment step please give an absolute path(*_index).
+* **AlignInd** - Absolute path to the STAR index to be used as the reference genome.
+* **AlignRef** - Absolute path to the genome annotation (.gtffile ) to be used during alignment (to determine splice-site coordinates)

-**AlignRef** - This is the reference that you would like to use during the alignment step, please give an absolute path (*.gtf).
+This is the reference that you would like to use during the alignment step, please give an absolute path (*.gtf).

-**PicardInt** - This is the interval list that picard will use to generate raw count data, please give an absolute path(*.rRNA.interval_list).

-**PicardRef** - This is the reference file that picard will use to generate raw count data, please give an absolute path (*.refFlat.txt).

-**QuantRef** - This is the file used by RSEM to generate raw counts, please give an absolute path(RSEMref).
+* **PicardInt** - Absolute path to coordinates of ribosomal RNA sequences in reference genome, in [interval-list format](https://gatk.broadinstitute.org/hc/en-us/articles/360035531852-Intervals-and-interval-lists)
+* **PicardRef** - Absolute path to genome annotation in [refFlat format](https://gatk.broadinstitute.org/hc/en-us/articles/360040509431-CollectRnaSeqMetrics-Picard-)
+* **QuantRef** - Absolute path to genome annotation file (.gtf)

-**CondaEnv**- This is the environment that includes all of the dependencies needed to run this pipeline, the yml file to create this environment is included in this directory (environment.yml).
+* **CondaEnv**- This is the environment that includes all of the dependencies needed to run this pipeline, the yml file to create this environment is included in this directory (environment.yml).

-**OutputFolder** - This is the folder where you would like the output files to be directed to, you should create the following directories in this folder before running this script: tmp/ fastqc/ trim/ alignment/ rawcounts/
+* **OutputFolder** - Absolute path to directory for pipeline outputs.
+You shoudl create the following outputs in this directory: tmp/ fastqc/ trim/ alignment/ rawcounts/

+> **Contact & questions:**
+> Please address questions to *DataAnalyticsCore@groups.dartmouth.edu* or generate a issue in the GitHub repository.

-**This pipeline was created with funds from the COBRE grant number 1P20GM130454.
+> **This pipeline was created with funds from the COBRE grant **1P20GM130454**.
-If you use this code and find it helpful please cite us!**
+> If you use the pipeline in your own work, please acknowledge the pipeline by citing the grant number in your manuscript.**